 Moving to Los Cabos, Mexico Has Never Been More Appealing

-International Living recently published the results of their research into the best places for expats south of the Rio Bravo, and Los Cabos happens to be one of the top places to retire and live an active lifestyle.
+International Living recently published the results of their research and found that Los Cabos happens to be one of the top places for Ex-pats to retire and live an active lifestyle.
+Residents enjoy close to 340 days of sunshine per year and the average temperatures are approximately 85 degrees Fahrenheit (29 degrees Celsius).
 Many variables are taken into consideration, including proximity to family, cost of living, real estate values, safety, and health services.
-It comes as no surprise that there are over a million Americans and Canadians who have built their retirement getaway or their private villa in the area.
+It comes as no surprise that there are over a million Americans and Canadians that have built their retirement getaway in Mexico or their own private villa in the area.

 The Benefits of Becoming an Expat and Living in Los Cabos!

 An expatriate which is often shortened to “EXPAT” is a person temporarily or permanently residing, as an immigrant, in a country other than that of their citizenship.
 If you are searching for the Perfect Place to spend part of the year, delight in some place warm and full of culture without giving up life’s conveniences.
 Los Cabos boasts an excellent quality of life, natural beauty, modern infrastructure, and safety.
 With Los Cabos’s close proximity to the United States it allows more flexibility when planning your retirement move and travel back and forth.
 You can scout for property during long weekend getaways as you consider your move, and once you are here, you can fly back in a few hours to the U.S. or Canada to spend time with your friends and family.
 Now that Los Cabos has great cellular coverage and high-speed Internet, it is also very appealing to an increasing number of professionals and business owners who are semi-retired to Mexico while continuing to work and manage their companies while sitting back on the beach from their laptop.
 Los Cabos, Mexico…One of the best places to live in the world.